“Reading – food for the mind! Have you eaten today?”

 A sign I wrote and displayed on the wall early in my teaching career.

 As I have written on the “About” page, books are an important source of inspiration for me and have been since before my teens.
 I was an avid reader from the age of about 10 – 14.
 I stopped at 14 because of having to read given texts for GCSE (I found the experience boring precisely because I loved books) but began again with children’s books while teaching.
-So, her is a list of my favourite books and for once, it is in order of love.
+So, here is a list of my favourite books and for once, it is in order of love.

 Tiffany Aching series by Terry Pratchett

 I am a relative neophyte to the literary works of Sir Terry Pratchett OBE.
-His love of word play, his wry observations about human nature and his love of word play is right up my metaphorical / proverbial street.
+His wry observations about human nature and his love of word play is right up my metaphorical / proverbial street.
 There are many books that I love in his Discworld series but the books that I enjoy most are the Tiffany Aching novels.
 Not unlike but not like J K Rowling’s Harry Potter novels and equal to them, the books follow the adventures of a young witch and her Pictsie friends – the Nac Mac Feegles.
 It is difficult to choose a favourite from among the five titles but I have to mention that I read the last book first (The Shepherd’s Crown) – a book that Terry had rushed to complete before he passed away.

 Russian Blue by Helen Griffiths